jlrcolmenares/librero_app/README.md

-# Book Recommender CLI - Librero App
+# Librero App

-A simple command-line Python application that recommends a book by Albert Camus based on what you have already read.
+A web application and CLI tool that recommends books by Albert Camus based on what you have already read.

 ## Features
-- Recommends a Camus book from a fixed list
-- Lists all notable works by Camus
-- Filters books by title, year, or genre
+- Web interface for getting book recommendations
+- CLI tool for command-line recommendations
+- Tracks reading history
+- Smart recommendations based on unread books
+- Full type checking and test coverage

 ## Requirements
-- Python 3.13
-- Python 3.13
+- Python 3.13+
+- pipenv (for dependency management)

 ## Setup
 Run the setup: